Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Non-Hormonal

-Non-hormonal medications can be effective for acute situations of poor sleep caused by high stress or grief; however, they’re designed for occasional, one-off use only.
+Non-hormonal sleep medicines can be effective for acute situations of poor sleep caused by high stress or grief; however, they’re designed for occasional, one-off use only.

 Keep in mind that certain medications have the potential to interact with other medications or alcohol, so it’s important to discuss with your provider and read the fine print.
 Also, you need to reserve at least eight hours of sleep when taking a sleep medication.